djeada/Linux-Notes/notes/networking.md

 ## Networking Commands

-In Linux, there are a number of commands that are useful for managing and troubleshooting network connections.
+There are a number of commands that are useful for managing and troubleshooting network connections.
 Below, we will discuss some of the most common ones:

 ### ifconfig